lmendiboure/5G-Course/5G-Architecture/README.md

 `./nr-binder 10.45.0.3 ping google.com`

-Alternatively, you could also
+Note that, nr-binder could also be used to execute scripts (bash, python for example) or Docker containers.

 ### 2.3 Managing users

-So far, we only launch a single UE already configured in the system.
+So far, we only launched a single UE already configured in the system.
 We will now try to see how to register new users within our core network.

-To verify that it is required, we will first create, within the RAN VM, a copy of the ue config file and modify the IMSI/supi (for example replacing the last 1 by a 2: 'imsi-........2'.
+To verify that it is required, we will first create, within the RAN VM, a copy of the ue config file and modify the IMSI/supi (for example replacing the last 1 by a 2: 'imsi-........2').

 **Q25.** If you try to launch a ue using this config file, what happens?
 How can you explain it?